Phil-Reck/unes-junior-dev/README.md

 You can now go to your browser and navigate to `http://localhost:8000` and perform basic CRUD operations on what has been implemented.

-*Note that you still won't be able to generate timetable at this stage*